 We look forward to our festivals as an opportunity to meet our friends and relatives and also as a time to feed the glutton in us, by bingeing on a host of delicious foods.
 Our diets are all thrown out of the window as festival time is the time of gorging on sweets and delicacies of all types.
 Options are aplenty as our house is flooded with toothsome goodies and it gets difficult to resist the temptation of getting stuffed.
-Ganesh Chaturthi 2019 begins today (September 2) and as preparations for welcoming Lord Ganesha into our homes begin, markets are flooded with various different types of sweet meats.
+Ganesh Chaturthi 2021 begins on the 10th of Sept and as preparations for welcoming Lord Ganesha into our homes begin, markets are flooded with various different types of sweet meats.
 Modak, in particular, is the star of the dessert pack as it is the favoured sweet of the elephant-headed Lord himself.
 Modak is known to be a favourite of Lord Ganesha out of all the sweets and therefore holds an important place during the festival.

 But modaks available in the markets are all prepared using artificial flavours and excessive amounts of refined sugar.
 If you need a break from all that sugar consumption, but still want to enjoy the sweetness of the festival, then there are healthier ways of doing so.
 For one, eating homemade sweets is much healthier than going for store-bought ladoos and modaks for Ganesh Chaturthi 2019.
 But if you're on a diet that doesn't allow you to consume refined sugar, you may want to stock your kitchen with dried fruits.
 It may come as a surprise to you, but you can actually make modaks at home, without using a single granule of white sugar.
 The natural sweetness of dried fruits like dates, figs etc. can be used to fashion sugar-free modaks.

 Ganesh Chaturthi 2021: Healthy Dry Fruit Modak Recipe